emilyjspencer/Notes/OOP/README.md

 # Abstraction - simplifying

+Refers to the concept of hiding unnecessary details from the user - hiding the implementation details form the user.

+OOP language's objects provide an abstraction that hides the internal implementation details

+Coffee machine analogy

+Users of a coffee machine don't need to know how exactly their coffee is made.
+They only need to know what buttons to press i.e. how to use the machine.
+They don't need to know the implementation details - how the methods work.
+They only need to understand the interface - know what methods can be used/called.

 * :) is an abstraction of a much more complex depiction of a face.
 * It is a simplified version of a face, but it is still understood to represent a smiling face/happiness.
 * In terms of programming, it can be said that Ruby is an abstraction of lower level code  (Ruby is a high level programming language)

 **Abstraction allows us to design code that is more readable.**

 # Polymorphism  - the ability for different types of data/different objects to respond to/make use of a common interface (set of methods/method)